natemcmaster/blog/_posts/dev/2018-07-25-netcore-plugins.md

 The `sharedTypes` parameter is important: this is used to define types which must exchange between the plugin and the host.
 These types are used to ensure consistent type identity.

+Once you have the loader, you can then use `PluginLoader.LoadDefaultAssembly()` or `LoadAssembly(AssemblyName)` to get `System.Reflection.Assembly` objects.
+You can get from this object to executing code using a little bit of reflection.

+> **UPDATE Aug.
+28, 2019**
+> This following paragraph appeared in the original post, but I've since abandoned this config file.
+> It turns out no one really needed this and it was overly complicated.

-Furthermore, I've begun work to define a way to express plugin behavior through [config files](https://github.com/natemcmaster/DotNetCorePlugins/blob/v0.1.0/docs/plugin-config.md).
-While this is in its early stages, the vision for config files is that you can define plugin behavior externally from the app (if you want) so you can make decisions about how plugins interact with the host app or other plugins.
+~~Furthermore, I've begun work to define a way to express plugin behavior through [config files](https://github.com/natemcmaster/DotNetCorePlugins/blob/v0.1.0/docs/plugin-config.md).
+While this is in its early stages, the vision for config files is that you can define plugin behavior externally from the app (if you want) so you can make decisions about how plugins interact with the host app or other plugins.~~

 ```csharp
 PluginLoader loader = PluginLoader.CreateFromConfigFile(